Rupee1111/Project/README.md

 # Project
-here i uploaded my project
-whic is created by me using css html javascript
+This is a weather forecasting project whic fetch data from api key